“An extraordinary mélée of color and line, with a free canon that is not far from polytonia …”

 A letter from Camille Chevillard to Florent Schmitt, dated 1920.
 Maestro Chevillard was responsible for a number of important premieres of Schmitt’s orchestral compositions between 1900 and 1920 — including Rêves.

 Still, it’s hard not to think that wartime circumstances contributed in some manner to the general flavor of both compositions.
-Certainly, any “resolution” that we may hear at the end of either piece doesn’t come across as anything particularly definitive or cathartic.
+Certainly, any “resolution” that we may hear at the end of each piece doesn’t come across as anything particularly definitive or cathartic.

 “M. Florent Schmitt is not a very young man, being now about forty-five.
 Thus it will be admitted that he has certain claims to distinction of technique.
 But [he] is a very broadminded man, and full of sympathy for the most recent musical expression.
 Moreover, like all truly great artists he is eager always to renew his musical vitality.
 He is far from being satisfied with reperforming his old musical triumphs, and his new departures have occasionally not met with the full approval of the Junkers of the art.